cncf/tag-contributor-strategy/website/content/maintainers/community/contributor-growth/pr-workflow.md

+---
-# 2. A successful PR workflow
+title: "A successful PR workflow"
+linkTitle: "PR Workflow"
+date: 2020-03-29
+weight: 2
+draft: true
+description: >
+   Develop a welcoming pull request workflow that sets contributors up for success.
+---

 The PR workflow is at the core of code contributions.
 Make sure it's a smooth experience and try to get contributors to contribute something else once they've succeeded.